Uncleray/discord-bot/README.md

 Alright, I believe that should be enough for a little readme about this.
 Thanks for reading and have a great day!

 Ps.
 What i forgot: Not only programming is new for me but also everything that has to do with it.
-So best not look at my commits as git is as new for me as programming and I have absolutely no idea what I'm, doing.
+So best not look at my commits as git is as new for me as programming and I have absolutely no idea what I'm doing.